percy-xu/cicc/Industry Momentum + CAPE/README.md

 Much of the existing literatures on industry momentum and Shiller-CAPE limit their scopes to the US stock market, and little has been done to test these theories in the Chinese stock market.
 This project aims to fill these gaps.

-The Chinese stock market (China A-shares) is perhaps one of the most unique equities market in the world, marked by its imbalanced market participants.
-Retail investors far outnumber institutional investors, which makes market behavior in the A-shares vastly different from other equities markets.
-For example, China A-Shares has an abnormally high turnover rate, and many believe *reversal* is a better predictor than *momentum* in China A-shares.
+Marked by its imbalanced composition of market participants, the Chinese stock market (China A-shares) is perhaps one of the most unique equities market in the world.
+Retail investors far outnumber institutional investors, which makes the market behavior in the A-shares vastly different from other equities markets.
+For example, China A-Shares has an abnormally high turnover rate, and many believe reversal to be a better predictor than momentum in China A-shares.

 This project hopes to find whether industry momentum exists and the predictive power of the Shiller-CAPE ratio in China A-shares.
 The performance of an index that incorporates industry momentum and Shiller-CAPE will likely give us the answer.